My brother tells me he has a finger that pops out of joint -- or maybe he has to pull it to get it to get back in joint, something like that.

 Thoughts from anyone?
 I think he should definitely go back for more tests.

 I use to be able to do that with my thumb when i was a kid.
 I could pull on it when it hurt and pop it outta joint and then back in.
 I use to gross out what little friends I had in school with that.
-Now that same thumb curves upwards and the knuckle is really small.

 I guess it was your post that I remembered reading.
 I still think he needs to go back to the RD.